MUSIC CURRICULUM STATEMENT

 Teaching at Key Stage 3 is shared equally between the Director and Assistant Director of Music.

 At Key Stage 4 pupils consolidate, develop and apply higher-level performing, composing, and listening and appraising skills through the study of set works and related wider listening.
 In Years 10 and 11 a typical cohort of approximately fifteen pupils per year group follows the Edexcel 1MU0 Music GCSE specification.
 The course consists of the three main areas of Performing, Composing, and Appraising Music, and all are influenced by four Areas of Study:

 Component 1: Performing (30%)

-Students prepare, perform and record two performances, one solo and one in a group.
+Students prepare, perform and submit two performances, one solo and one in a group.
 No specific ABRSM/Trinity Guildhall exam grades are required for this part of the course.
-However, please see What Makes a Good Music Student for further information.
+However, please see What Makes a Good Music Student below for further information.
 The difficulty level of the music performed is taken into account in the assessment of each performance.

 Component 2: Composing (30%)

 Students compose, as individuals, two compositions using styles and techniques of their choice.
 One is a free composition, the other is in response to an externally set brief.
-Much of this work is prepared using the computer facilities of the Department, particularly the Sibelius notation program, and emphasis is on making effective use of the musical elements e.g. structure, melody, harmony and rhythm.
+Much of this work is prepared using the computer facilities of the Department, particularly the Sibelius notation programme, and emphasis is on making effective use of the musical elements e.g. structure, melody, harmony and rhythm.